ashumeow/Introduction-To-Forensic-Science/Week-1/notes/3 - Application of Forensic Science.md

 He was rushed to hospital, but he died unconsciously.

 What did cops found?
-1. Safe abd pockets were emptied
+1. Safe and pockets were emptied
 -- Robbery
 2. Crumpled up brown paper bag
 -- That helped the murderer not keep any fingerprints